-IRA -- those three important letters can play a big role in your retirement savings plan.
-That's because an Individual Retirement Account or IRA helps protect you from three other little initials that can have a big influence on our finances: IRS.
-If you haven't already included an Individual Retirement Account in your retirement savings plan, you could be missing out on a great way to save for your retirement dream (a.k.a. “financial independence”) and reduce your tax bill as well.
-It is important to note that an IRA is not an actual investment, but a type of account that may be funded with stocks, mutual funds, ETFs, CDs, or other suitable investments.
+IRA—those three important letters can play a big role in your retirement savings plan.
+That's because an Individual Retirement Account, or IRA, helps protect you from three other little initials that can have a big influence on our finances: IRS.
+If you haven't already included an IRA in your retirement savings plan, you could be missing out on a great way to save for your retirement dream and reduce your tax bill.
+It is important to know the 2016 IRA contribution limits to get the most out of your investments.

 Contribution Limit for IRAs in 2016

 The max IRA contribution for 2016 is the lesser of $5,500 or 100% of earned income.
 Taxpayers ages 50 and older can contribute another $1,000 for a total contribution of $6,500.
 You can make a 2016 IRA contribution as late as April 15, 2017.

 Before you run out to open an IRA, though, decide which one (traditional or Roth) is right for you.

 - Permits contributions up to age 70.5 if you have earned income

 - Provides a current tax deduction for eligible participants (the IRS subsidizes your savings!)

 - Allows investment earnings to grow tax-deferred (distributions will be taxed at your regular income tax rate at the time of withdrawal)

 - Requires distributions to begin by age 70.5